-- On the student’s first day, they will meet their Transition Keyworker.
+- On the student’s first day, they will meet their Key worker.
 This member of staff will spend the morning with the student, showing them where to find important places and introducing them to people they need to know.
 The student will then spend some time with the class they will be joining.

-- The student will continue to be supported by the Transition Keyworker on a daily basis for the first 6 weeks.
+- The student will continue to be supported by the Key worker on a daily basis.
 They will also meet with them for an hour each week to discuss how they are feeling and what is going well or what they are worried about.
 We keep a journal of these discussions and how things are going and encourage parental feedback each week as well.

-- After 6 weeks, we hold a review meeting.
-This is a chance for everyone to discuss how the placement is going, what concerns and successes there have been and what strategies we need to implement going forward.
-We invite parents and the local authority to this meeting as well as the SENCo, the Transition Keyworker and the Upper or Lower School Coordinators.
-We may also ask the Therapeutic Coordinator to join us if appropriate.
+- After 6-8 weeks, we hold a review meeting.
+This is a chance for everyone to discuss how the placement is going so far, what concerns and successes there have been and what strategies we need to implement going forward.
+We invite families and the local authority to this meeting as well as the SENCo, the Keyworker and anyone else who may be relevant.

-- Once the review meeting is held and we have planned the student’s next steps, the Transition Keyworker will hand them over to their new Keyworker, who will be their daily contact and support in school from that point on.
+- Once the review meeting is held and we have planned the student’s next steps, the Keyworker will be their daily contact and support in school from that point on.

 Transitions Out of Demeter House